whitel1st/GP_Hijack/README.md

 **Run mode**

 * Check and if necessary creates iptables rules for supplied IP addresses
-* Check and if necessary run apache2 or vsftpd
+* Check and if necessary run `apache2` or `vsftpd`
-* Increment version GPT.ini
+* Increment version `GPT.ini`
 * Run karmaSMB with created config (created in setup mode)
 * Write logs of karmaSMB activity

 **Config mode**

-* Change the way of delivering shell
+* Change a way of the shell delivering
 * Change type of the shell: custom or msf

 **Read mode**

 * Read config created in setup mode

-# Terms of Use #

-* Do NOT use this on any computer you do not own, or are allowed to run this on;
-* Credits must always be given, With linksback to here;
-* You may NEVER attempt to sell this, its free and open source;
-* The authors and publishers assume no responsibility;
-* For educational purposes only.
+## Related research/articles

+- [[MWR Labs] How to own any Windows network with group policy hijacking attacks](https://labs.mwrinfosecurity.com/blog/how-to-own-any-windows-network-with-group-policy-hijacking-attacks/)